Davey Allison: 1993

 Though 1992 had been a heartbreaking year for Allison and the Robert Yates Racing team in more ways than one, they had to be encouraged by their run for the championship.
 But 1993 opened on a sour note with Allison finishing 28th at Daytona.
-That finish was followed by a sixteenth at Rockingham, but Davey rebounded to win at Richmond the following week.
+That finish was followed by a sixteenth at Rockingham, but Allison rebounded to win at Richmond the following week.
 The next race at Atlanta was delayed a week by a blizzard that blanketed much of the Southeast.
 Morgan Shepherd won the race and Davey finished thirteenth.
 He then posted an eleventh at Darlington.
-Despite the early season struggles, Davey was sixth in the Winston Cup standings, while defending series champ Kulwicki was ninth.
+Despite the early season struggles, Allison was sixth in the Winston Cup standings, while defending series champ Kulwicki was ninth.

-Davey Allison had debuted in the International Race of Champions (IROC) in 1992, but his injuries forced him to miss the last two races.
+Allison had debuted in the International Race of Champions (IROC) in 1992, but his injuries forced him to miss the last two races.

 Three days after Kulwicki's death in an airplane crash, Allison finished fifth in an emotional race at Bristol.
 He followed that finish with a fourth at North Wilkesboro, second at Martinsville, seventh at Talladega, and fifteenth at Sears Point.
 He finished a thirtieth in the Coca-Cola 600 at Charlotte, but rebounded at Dover, finishing third.
 He was sixth at Pocono, but finished 35th at Michigan and 31st at Daytona.
 Halfway through the 1993 season, he was fifth in the point standings, but was 323 points behind leader Dale Earnhardt.
 Still, Allison and the Robert Yates team were confident that they could put their early season struggles and inconsistency behind them and could make a run for the championship in the second half.
 The inaugural race at New Hampshire International Speedway proved the team's optimism was not unfounded.
 Allison led 38 laps of the event and finished third behind Rusty Wallace and Mark Martin.